 4. Compost in a closed container: To prevent unwanted odors and keep pests away, consider composting cooking oil in a closed container.
 This can be done with a compost bin or a specially designed composting system.

-See also How to cook jalapenos in a pan
+See also What temp to cook drumsticks in air fryer

 By following these guidelines, you can dispose of cooking oil in an eco-friendly manner while also benefiting your plants and the environment.
 Composting provides a sustainable solution to managing organic waste and contributes to a healthier and more sustainable future.